Rolds23/building-mill-valley-ca-vasco/README.md

 ## Building History

-In the 1920s this building (describe the building purpose in 1920)...
+In the 1920s this building was a grocery store.

-- Built: c.tbd
+- Built: 1890
-- Replaced: c.tbd
+- Replaced: Unknown
-- Architect: tbd
+- Architect: Unknown
-- Library link: tbd
+- Library link:

 ## SketchUp Model

-- Made by Henry Basnight, Nathan Schwartzman
+- Made by Henry Basnight, Nathan Schwartzman, Rowan Olds
 - Model completed: December, 2017
 - Modeled in SketchUp Make 2017